pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 After running the above command, you will see `env_vars` and `data.json.subst` in the `ping-bulkconfigtool/shared` folder.

 #### Configure Bulk Tool
-Instructions to the bulk config tool are sent via pf-config.json file.
-Where available commands include:
+Instructions to the bulk config tool are sent by the `pf-config.json` file.
+In this file, available commands include:
 ##### search-replace
-- A simple utility to search and replace string values in a bulk config json file.
+- A utility to search and replace string values in a bulk config json file.
-- Can expose environmental variables.
+- Can expose environment variables.

-Example: replacing an expected base hostname with a substition.
+Example: replacing an expected base hostname with a substitution:
 ```
   "search-replace":[
     {